 - (i) Land rental market: Land rental contracts are of fixed rent.
-9 Agents face the same land rental rate schedule $r(\cdot)$ -rental rates for land with different intensities of attached capital-determined in the competitive equilibrium.
+Agents face the same land rental rate schedule $r(\cdot)$ -rental rates for land with different intensities of attached capital-determined in the competitive equilibrium.
 Landlords provide tenants with full security to cultivate the rented land and collect its fruits during contract periods by protecting land ownership (see details below).
-However, they may or may not invest attached capital in the rented-out land, depending on its return and cost, while tenants do not invest in the rented-in land.
-10 - (ii) Labor market: Agents face the same wage rate w determined in the competitive equilibrium. - (iii) Attached capital market: Each agent faces the same exogenous price of the artificial attached
+However, landlords may or may not invest attached capital in the rented-out land, depending on its return and cost, while tenants do not invest in the rented-in land.
+10 - (ii) Labor market: Agents face the same wage rate w determined in the competitive equilibrium.

 5This technical assumption is a common regularity assumption that simplifies the analytical analyses below.
 For simplicity, I do not incorporate any intermediate input in the production technology above.
-Movable capital, like machines and other farming equipment, is not considered, either.
-See related discussions in section 5.
+Movable capital, such as machines and other farming equipment, is not considered, either.
+See related discussions in section 6.

 6I introduce natural attached capital to allow the possibility of landlords making zero attached capital investments on the rented-out land, which is not uncommon in reality (e.g., Bandiera, 2007).
-See details in the follow-up paper.